Matthew Wright's Publications

 during one of the conference's evening concerts.

-and Prospects for Intimate Musical Control of Computers
+and Prospects for Intimate Musical Control of Computers.
+Proceedings

 of the 2001 ACM Computer-Human Interaction (CHI) Workshop on New Interfaces